JasmineLIE/Vaults/Aliens/Denizens of the Last Universe/Grendel/Urm.md

 He later used the wishbone to resurrect [[Nugammon]] and [[Nuvok]] when they were slaughtered by [[Gestalt]], reading of the [[Esoterica]] alongside [[Dantalion]] as the migration began.

+[[Dantalion]] wrote his death into every universe, ensuring that Urm could not survive his own death.

 ## Present Day

-Urm's ultimate state is unknown, but his heart was shaped into the Holy Grail.
+With Urm's death, his heart was shaped into the Holy Grail.